mvrckwong/tm_solutions/README.md

 ### Python Graphs

 #### Managing Missing Values
 Moving over to python visualization, I have a few templates of function that graphs and captures missing values.
+Missing values are important to decide the processing techniques needed for further analysis.
+For example, regression techniques are sensitive when processing missing values or zeroes.
+The result may lead to movement of median and mean values, at the same time, variance and standard deviation.
+Although, decision trees algorithm are robust to missing values in the dataset comparing with other algorithms.

+Graphing missing values are important to decide the processing techniques needed for further analysis.

 ![Missing Values](.output/03_graph_missing/2024210-Order_ItemsData_MatrixChart-NullExplore.png)
 ![Missing Values Second](.output/03_graph_missing/2024210-OrdersData_MatrixChart-NullExplore.png)